 Cast: Aisha Dee

-Another Round is one of the best comedy movies on Hulu plus.
+Another Round is one of the best comedies on Hulu.
 It is a comedy about two best friends who navigate life, love and social media.
 One’s an idealistic perfectionist; the other has given up on trying to impress anyone.
 They both know they need each other… but does anybody else?
 It explores what it means to be female today – how we present ourselves online vs. offline, our ever-changing roles in society, disliking the person we’ve become over time despite only wanting to be happy.
 And whether or not this one perfect friend could make everything okay again if she came back into their lives for good.

 The Beach Bum (2019)